yezero/sandstorm/docs/developing/powerbox.md

 your app will request "an object implementing this particular calendar API".

 As a result of this design, the user is never presented with a yes/no security dialog.
-Sandstorm does NOT ask: "Is it OK for this app to access your calendar? yes/no" Instead, Sandstorm asks:
+Sandstorm does NOT ask: "Is it OK for this app to access your calendar? yes/no" Instead, Thurly asks:
 "Which calendar should the app use?"
 If the user chooses a calendar, they are obviously indicating that they want to grant access, so there is no need for a separate security question.